iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 \end{aligned}
 $$

-\[1\]: By the fact that the envelope is always larger than the value of the function at the same point.
+\[1\]: By the fact that the envelope is always smaller than the value of the function at the same point.
+It's now done.

-And we had shown the statement in the lemma.

 **Remarks**